Writing

 +-----------------------------+

 Sure most of this can be done in 1 VPS with Go but with cloudflare you get the above primitives like Containers + serverless workers (which are fast and located in unique geographical locations since CF has its own data centers) on a free / cheap 5$/m tier.
-Which can scale to let you do some cool stuff.
+Which can scale to let you do some cool stuff AWS ec2's are absurdly expensive for a side project etc.

 So the main idea of above is